gvwilson/sdxjs/src/style-checker/index.md

-This may seem rather pointless for our toy example, but it proves its worth when we are looking at something like the virtual machine we will build in <a section="virtual-machine"/>, which has a more complex method definition table:
+This may seem rather pointless for our toy example, but it proves its worth when we are looking at something like the virtual machine we will build in [% x virtual-machine %], which has a more complex method definition table:

 | method | DebuggerBase | DebuggerInteractive | DebuggerTest | DebuggerExit |